carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 [`rioxarray`](https://corteva.github.io/rioxarray/stable/),
 which is based on the popular [`rasterio`](https://rasterio.readthedocs.io/en/latest/) package for working with rasters and [`xarray`](http://xarray.pydata.org/en/stable/) for working with multi-dimensional arrays.

-We will also use the [`pystac`](https://github.com/stac-utils/pystac) package to load raster from the searching results from the the exercise of the previous episode.
+We will also use the [`pystac`](https://github.com/stac-utils/pystac) package to load raster from the searching results from the exercise of the previous episode.
 This would not be necessary if you skipped it.

 Make sure that you have `rioxarray` and `pystac` (optional) installed and imported.